 8. We recognize the importance of addressing the diverse needs and challenges faced by countries in special situations, in particular African countries, least developed countries (LDCs), landlocked developing countries (LLDCs) and small island developing States (SIDS), as well as the specific challenges facing middle-income countries (MICs).
-We reaffirm that LDCs, as the most vulnerable group of countries, need enhanced global support to overcome the structural challenges they face for the achievement of the post-2015 development agenda and SDGs.
-We also reaffirm the need to address the special challenges and needs of LLDCs in structurally transforming their economies, harnessing benefits from international trade and developing efficient transport and transit systems.
+We reaffirm that LDCs, as the most vulnerable group of countries, need enhanced global support to overcome the structural challenges they face for the achievement of the post-2015 development agenda and the SDGs.
+We reaffirm the need to address the special challenges and needs of LLDCs in structurally transforming their economies, harnessing benefits from international trade, and developing efficient transport and transit systems.
 We further reaffirm that SIDS remain a special case for sustainable development in view of their small size, remoteness, narrow resource and export base, and exposure to global environmental challenges.
 We also reaffirm the need to achieve a positive socioeconomic transformation in Africa, and the need to address the diverse and specific development needs of MICs, including combatting poverty in all of its forms.
 In this regard, we support the implementation of relevant strategies and programmes of action, including the Istanbul Declaration and Programme of Action, the S.A.M.O.A.
 Pathway, the Vienna Programme of Action for Landlocked Developing Countries, and reaffirm the importance of supporting the new development framework “the African Union’s Agenda 2063”, as well as its 10 year Plan of Action, as a strategic framework for ensuring a positive socioeconomic transformation in Africa within the next 50 years and its continental programme embedded in the NEPAD resolution.
 Countries in conflict and post-conflict situations also need special attention.
 We recognize the development challenge posed by conflict, which not only impedes but can reverse decades of development gains.
 We recognize the peacebuilding financing gap and the importance of the Peacebuilding Fund.
-We will take into account the principles set out in the New Deal by the g7+ group of countries that are, or have been, affected by conflict.
+We take note of the principles set out in the New Deal by the g7+ group of countries that are, or have been, affected by conflict.

 9. Cohesive nationally owned sustainable development strategies, supported by integrated national financing frameworks, will be at the heart of our efforts.
 We reiterate that each country has primary responsibility for its own economic and social development and that the role of national policies and development strategies cannot be overemphasized.
 We will respect each country’s policy space and leadership to implement policies for poverty eradication and sustainable development, while remaining consistent with relevant international rules and commitments.
 At the same time, national development efforts need to be supported by an enabling international economic environment, including coherent and mutually supporting world trade, monetary and financial systems, and strengthened and enhanced global economic governance.
-Processes to develop and facilitate the availability of appropriate knowledge and technologies globally, as well as capacity building, are also critical.
-We commit to pursue policy coherence and an enabling environment for sustainable development at all levels and by all actors, and to reinvigorate the global partnership in support for sustainable development.
+Processes to develop and facilitate the availability of appropriate knowledge and technologies globally, as well as capacity-building, are also critical.
+We commit to pursue policy coherence and an enabling environment for sustainable development at all levels and by all actors, and to reinvigorate the global partnership for sustainable development.